nicholas-bower/Insight_CodingChallenge/README.md

 ## My approach

 Pandas is perfectly tailored to this challenge, to the extent that it almost feels like cheating.
-Pandas is able to use operations which work significantly more efficiently than line by line analysis methods using for loops.
-I was able to easily subdivide that dataset by drug name, and find the number of unique prescribers for each subdivision and sum up the total amount spent on each drug using methods contained in the pandas library.
-From there it was simply a matter of creating a new dataframe to sort and save containing all the required information.
+Pandas is able to use operations which work significantly more efficiently than line by line analysis methods using for or while loops.
+I was able to easily subdivide the dataset by drug name.
+From there I again used simple pandas methods to find the number of unique prescribers for each subdivision and sum up the total amount spent on each drug.
+After collecting all the needed information it was simply a matter of creating a new dataframe to sort and save to a new file, containing all the required information in the proper format.